hummusonrails/blog-posts/drafts/2024-05-24-add-vector-search-to-your-blog.md

 4. **Build the Search Functionality**: We will build the search functionality in our Astro blog to find similar posts based on the user query using the Couchbase Node.js SDK.
 5. **Create a Search API**: We will create an API to execute the search for our Astro blog.

-First, let's write the code to convert our blog posts into vectors.
+First, let's write the code to convert our blog posts into vector embeddings.

 ## Convert Blog Posts to Vector Embeddings